GBOML/GBOML/docs/source/global_parameters.rst

 Global Parameters
 =================

-The non-mandatory :math:`\texttt{\#GLOBAL}` block contains the definitions of parameters that can be accessed anywhere in the model.
+The non-mandatory ``#GLOBAL`` block contains the definitions of parameters that can be accessed anywhere in the model.
 This block is structured as follows:

 .. code-block:: c